Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Proof of Theorems and

-\begin{proof}[Proof of Theorem \ref{consistency_IJ:V}] Given Theorem \ref{consistency_IJ:U}, it suffices to show that the IJ variance estimator under resampling with replacement differs by only $o_p(1/n)$ from the one without replacement.
+\proof{Proof of Theorem \ref{consistency_IJ:V}.} Given Theorem \ref{consistency_IJ:U}, it suffices to show that the IJ variance estimator under resampling with replacement differs by only $o_p(1/n)$ from the one without replacement.
 Since quantities under both resampling with and without replacement will be involved in this proof, we attach $*$ to quantities under resampling without replacement, and $\tilde *$ to those with replacement.
+Note that $k=O(n^{\gamma})$ for some $\gamma<1/2$ which implies $n^2/(n-k)^2\to 1$, so the without-replacement IJ variance estimate without the factor $n^2/(n-k)^2$, i.e.~$\sum_{i=1}^n\mathrm{Cov}_*^2(N_i^*,H_k^*)$, is also consistent.
 We have